-MAKING SCIENCE ACCESSIBLE: A DRIVE FOR MORE EQUITABLE DEVELOPMENT ACROSS THE ARAB WORLD
+Making Science Accessible: A Drive For More Equitable Development Across The Arab World

 A platform for showcasing regional talent and innovation, Qatar Foundation's (QF) long-standing edutainment show will see Stars of Science participants develop their solutions with the support of mentors and an experienced team, progressing through several elimination rounds to secure a spot in the Grand Final, where two winners will each be awarded a share of the prize in seed funding.

-Yosouf Al Salehi, the Executive Director of Qatar Science & Technology Park – also a member of QF – and a previous juror on Stars of Science, believes the show’s success lies in its ability to provide accessibility and de-mystifying science, which is crucial in mobilizing the next generation of Arab innovators.
-“The region as a whole has made significant strides in digital infrastructure and sustainable development over the years,” he said.
+Yosouf Al Salehi, the Executive Director of Qatar Science & Technology Park – also a member of QF – and a previjuror on Stars of Science, believes the show's success lies in its ability to provide accessibility and de-mystifying science, which is crucial in mobilizing the next generation of Arab innovators.“The region as a whole has made significant strides in digital infrastructure and sustainable development over the years,” he said.

 “However, there still remains a lot to tackle in terms of promoting entrepreneurship, encouraging risk-taking, and raising awareness of technology-driven solutions.
 In this context, Stars of Science has done a fantastic job in bridging the knowledge gap and breaking down the cultural barriers to achieving that mindset.”